mobizt/Firebase-ESP-Client/src/README.md

-#### Determine number of queues in Firebase Data object's Error Queues collection.
+#### Get number of queues in Firebase Data object's Error Queues collection.

 param **`fbdo`** The pointer to Firebase Data Object.